YiTaoMa/HotDesking/README.md

 ##### DO NOT MODIFY/DELETE EXISTING DATA FOR BOOKING,WHITELIST,EMPLOYEE TABLE!!

-- AS EXISTING DATA USED FOR UNIT TEST, IF CHANGED WILL CAUSE UNIT TEST PROBLEM.
+- AS EXISTING DATA USED FOR UNIT TEST, IF CHANGED WILL CAUSE UNIT TEST AND FUNCTION PROBLEM.
 - Current seat 2 and 5 is locked down, If you unlock the table and make new bookings will cause some unit tests failed.

 ##### Important!
 To run the unit tests first, then test the main functions, then unit tests will work fine.
+If you modified/add/delete existing data for all tables, Do not run unit tests!
+For example: I have a test delete an account then @Afterall method will add this account back after deletion, but if you delete this account through the main function, then the test will fail but @Afterall method will still execute then will add this account back.

 #### To Test main functions: